- We advise you to to reconsider your need to travel to Bahrain due to the uncertain security situation and threat of terrorist attack.

 - Attacks could occur at any time and could be directed against government buildings, public areas and locations known to be frequented by foreigners including tourist sites, hotels, shopping areas, restaurants, cafes, and large scale sporting and cultural events.

-- Protests and demonstrations are expected to increase in the lead up to, and following, parliamentary elections on 22 November 2014.
+- Demonstrations and protests occur regularly.
 You should avoid all public gatherings and protests as they often turn violent.
 If you are in an area where a protest is occurring you should either leave the area if it is safe to do so, or remain indoors and away from windows.

-- There continues to be a visible security presence in Bahrain, particularly around Manama city centre and Shia-majority villages.
+- There is a visible security presence in Bahrain, particularly around Manama city centre and Shia-majority villages.
 You should follow the instructions of local authorities and security forces.

 - You should take particular care in the period surrounding Friday prayers and at night due to the potential for civil disturbances.
 Shia-majority areas, including the Sanabis area, Hamad town, Saar, Budaiya and the Sitra area, may continue to experience unrest.
 Visitors to Bahrain should reconsider their need to travel outside the central business area after nightfall and should restrict their movements to major routes at all times.